Home/Why Terminal?

 SSH into any machine on earth.
 Pair program.
 Manage servers.

-Why We Built TezCLI
+Why I Built TezCLI

-• Real terminal sandbox in your browser — powered by WebContainers.
+• Real terminal sandbox in your browser, powered by WebContainers.
 No installs.

 • AI help when you're stuck.
-Not just error messages — actual explanations.
+Not just error messages, actual explanations.

 • Free.
 No signup.
 No setup.
 Open the page and start typing.